tymm/Learning-of-Event-Timelines/EVALUATION.md

 ![](plots/different_number_of_trees_0.jpg?raw=true "Different number of trees") Different number of trees for the _INCLUDES_ class
-![](plots/different_number_of_trees_1.jpg?raw=true "Different number of trees") Different number of trees for the _INCLUDES_ class (not enough data and therefore no meaningful difference)
+![](plots/different_number_of_trees_1.jpg?raw=true "Different number of trees") Different number of trees for the _IS_INCLUDED_ class (not enough data and therefore no meaningful difference)
 ![](plots/different_number_of_trees_2.jpg?raw=true "Different number of trees") Different number of trees for the _NONE_ class (not enough data and therefore no meaningful difference)
 ![](plots/different_number_of_trees_3.jpg?raw=true "Different number of trees")